MacAaronGlacey/mispLLMsGalaxy/README.md

-# mispLLMsGalaxy
+### mispLLMsGalaxy
-A galaxy of opensource LLMs
+A MISP-compatible galaxy of opensource LLMs.

 ## Description